-We scrupulously comply with the regulations on financial consumer protection in Philippines, has monitored the the Bank and profiled the inquiries/requests/complaints together with resolutions/actions taken.
+We scrupulously comply with the regulations on financial consumer protection in the Philippines, the Bank has monitored and profiled the client inquiries/requests/complaints together with resolutions/actions taken.
 The Bank has been proactive in resolving complaints.
 The Bank has established a Consumer Assistance Management System to address customer concerns.
 Effective recourse is one of the five (5) areas of BSP's Consumer Protection Framework, and BDO has been seriously devoting resources to ensure that customer issues are resolved in a timely manner.
 It has also implemented the Framework and Policy on Social Media Risk Management.